Protecting against fraudulent calls

 Prevent future unwanted calls

-- Take a look at the FTC’s tips on how to handle unwanted calls, and robocalls resources with additional information about robocalls and steps that you can take if you receive one.
+- Check out the FTC’s tips on how to handle unwanted calls, and robocalls resources with additional information about robocalls and steps you can take if you receive one.

 - Check with your phone company to see if they can block calls from any problematic numbers.